e-paj/e-paj/README.md

 - 🌱 I’m currently learning how to do data analysis in Python.
 Most of my experience came from using R. Hence, I am taking this time to learn Python.

 - 💞️ I’m looking to collaborate on a variety of projects.
-Be it a small one like the project I'm currently doing, *Tableau Projects*, or a big one.
+Be it a small one like the project I'm currently doing, *Machine Learning Projects*, or a big one.
 It does not matter!!
 I'm looking forward to being part of a project I've never done before.

 - 📫 How to reach me: please email me using pajanconie@gmail.com or message me at linkedin www.linkedin.com/in/esnobipajanconi